mr-nart/Kingmaker/Sessions/001 - The Feast.md

 	- Megar Varn declines room, going to deal with other matters in Restov and return tomorrow
 	- Iron Wraiths + Baron have arrangements to stay elsewhere already
 - PCs + Gilda Goodword in east wing bedroom, 4 bunk beds

+>[!tldr|bg-c-gray]- Caine's side conversation
+>- Kesten pulls Caine aside and asks
+>	- Caine explains what happened, what he knows, handed over the Giant's Mantle, discussed concern about the Goodwords
+>	- Kesten is hesitant but is taking Caine's concerns seriously
+>	- guard will be doubled tonight, Caine will join the watch w/ guards Brenza & Ulfric, they will hold his weapons